Annual Benefit Statement notes

 You can take your benefits earlier than your normal pension age, from age 55 onwards, although the amount may be reduced if you do.
 The figures in this statement do not take account of any reductions that would be applied.

 If your normal pension age is after age 65 and you have final salary benefits, an increase will apply to these benefits for the period from age 65 to your normal pension age.
 Any increases are included in this statement.
-The increases are based on the rates in the current guidance issued by the Ministry of Housing, Communities and Local Government.
+The increases are based on the rates in the current guidance issued by the Ministry of Housing, Communities and Local Government (MHCLG).
 This guidance is reviewed and the rates may go down or up.
 The rates in place at the date you retire will apply.

 When you leave the scheme, your final salary benefits will be based on your final salary pensionable pay.
 This is generally the contractual pay you received for the 12 months before leaving, or for one of the two years immediately before then, if that amount is higher.

-The estimate of your benefits is based on your CARE pensionable pay for the scheme year that ended on 31 March 2023.
-It assumes that your pay will stay at the 2022/2023 rate until your normal pension age and does not assume pay inflation or inflation under HM Treasury revaluation orders for future benefit built up under the final salary or CARE schemes.
+The estimate of your benefits is based on your CARE pensionable pay for the scheme year that ended on 31 March 2025.
+It assumes that your pay will stay at the 2024/2025 rate until your normal pension age and does not assume pay inflation or inflation under HM Treasury revaluation orders for future benefit built up under the final salary or CARE schemes.

 The estimated CARE benefits include any additional pension contributions (APCs) or shared cost additional pension contributions (SCAPCs) bought.
 They do not take account of any deductions that would be due as a result of your decision to have an annual allowance tax charge recovered from your pension benefits.
-The estimate assumes that you stay in the same section of the scheme that you were in at 31 March 2023.
+The estimate assumes that you stay in the same section of the scheme that you were in at 31 March 2025.

 Survivor's pensions from members who marry or enter civil partnerships while active members of the LGPS are based on all scheme membership.
 However, survivor's pensions for cohabiting partners and for those who marry or enter a civil partnership after leaving active LGPS membership may not be worked out on the same basis.